Structure Enables Effective Self-Localization of Errors in LLMs: Self-Correction of Incorrect Reasoning

 We begin by exploring whether language models can correct reasoning they know to be incorrect.
-Using an oracle verifier to filter for problems the model actually got wrong, we present the main result of this work: \textit{models can indeed correct erroneous reasoning, and do so far more effectively using structured reasoning traces sampled from a Thought MDP than using unstructured chain-of-thought traces.}
+Using an oracle verifier to filter for problems the model actually got wrong, we present the main result of this work: \textit{models correct erroneous reasoning more often using structured reasoning traces sampled from a Thought MDP than using unstructured chain-of-thought traces.}

 We instantiate two methods in the ICS framework, both using oracle verification.
 The first, Thought-ICS, generates structured reasoning by sampling thought-by-thought, where the model deliberates on the next semantically complete thought at each step.
 For localization, the model is provided the full sequence of thoughts and asked to output the incorrect thought number; structured generation already splits the reasoning trace into a chain of discrete steps that can be traversed during backtracking.
 The second, Token-ICS, generates reasoning traces using unstructured CoT.
 We use Token-ICS as a baseline to quantify the advantage of structured generation for self-correction.
 While one could attempt to impose structure on CoT using dedicated demarcation tokens (e.g., \texttt{<thought>}, \texttt{</thought>}), we find that small LLMs often exhibit inconsistent instruction following, making retroactive parsing of individual steps unreliable.
 As such, for localization in Token-ICS, the model is given the CoT trace and asked to quote the incorrect reasoning segment.